 Hospital Bag Essentials - For Mum

 - Dark coloured high waisted cotton underwear.
 I bought a size bigger than i was at the end of my pregnancy.
 You want these to be comfortable and we able to accommodate a maternity pad.
-You will end up throwing these out eventually so don't be concerned they might look like parachutes.

 - Big dark coloured soft towel.
 I was so grateful for this with my first shower.
-The hospital towels just don't compare.
+The small hospital towels just don't compare.

 - Drink bottle.
 Make sure you pack a good one, and get your partner to keep filling it.
-It's important to keep hydrated and you don't want to rely on the meal times only for your water.
+It's important to keep hydrated and you don't want to rely on the hospitals meal times only for your water.

 - Your normal toiletries such as face wash, moisturiser, Hair brush, tooth brush/paste for your showers after so you feel a little bit more normal.